Republic P-47 Thunderbolt: Development

 Power came from a Pratt & Whitney R-2800 Double Wasp two-row, 18-cylinder radial engine producing 2000 hp — the same engine that powered the prototype Vought XF4U-1 fighter to just over 400 mph in October 1940—with the Double Wasp on the XP-47B turning a four-bladed Curtiss Electric constant-speed propeller of 146 in in diameter.
 The loss of the AP-4 prototype to an engine fire ended Kartveli's experiments with tight-fitting cowlings, so the engine was placed in a broad cowling that opened at the front in a "horse collar"-shaped ellipse.
 The cowling admitted cooling air for the engine, left and right oil coolers, and the turbosupercharger intercooler system.
 The engine exhaust gases were routed into a pair of wastegate-equipped pipes that ran along each side of the cockpit to drive the turbosupercharger turbine at the bottom of the fuselage, about halfway between cockpit and tail.
 At full power, the pipes glowed red at their forward ends and the turbine spun at 21,300 rpm.
 The complicated turbosupercharger system with its ductwork gave the XP-47B a deep fuselage, and the wings had to be mounted in a relatively high position.
 This was difficult, since long-legged main landing gear struts were needed to provide ground clearance for the enormous propeller.
 To reduce the size and weight of the undercarriage struts, and so wing-mounted machine guns could be fitted, each strut was fitted with a mechanism by which it telescoped out 9 in while it extended.

 The XP-47B was very heavy compared with contemporary single-engined fighters, with an empty weight of 9900 lb, or 65% more than the YP-43.
 Kartveli said, "It will be a dinosaur, but it will be a dinosaur with good proportions".
 The armament was eight .50-caliber (12.7 mm) "light-barrel" Browning AN/M2 machine guns, four in each wing.
 The guns were staggered to allow feeding from side-by-side ammunition boxes, each with 350 rounds.
 All eight guns gave the fighter a combined rate of fire around 100 rounds per second.

 The XP-47B first flew on 6 May 1941 with Lowry P. Brabham at the controls.
 Although minor problems arose, such as some cockpit smoke that turned out to be due to an oil drip, the aircraft proved impressive in its early trials.
 It was lost in an accident on 8 August 1942, but before that mishap, the prototype had achieved a level speed of 412 mph at 25800 ft altitude and had demonstrated a climb from sea level to 15000 ft in five minutes.

-Though the XP-47B had its share of teething troubles, the newly reorganized United States Army Air Forces placed an order for 171 production aircraft, the first being delivered in December 1941.
+Though the XP-47B had its share of shakedown troubles, the newly reorganized United States Army Air Forces placed an order for 171 production aircraft, the first being delivered in December 1941.